foxcpp/maddy/docs/tutorials/setting-up.md

 ```

 Alternatively, you can download the pre-built tarball from
-[GitHub](https://github.com/foxcpp/maddy/releases) and copy its contents into
+[GitHub](https://github.com/foxcpp/maddy/releases) and extract its contents into
 the root directory.

 *Note:* If you can't / don't use this script for some reason, instructions for